the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 });
 ~~~~~~~~

 We may need to accept the failing snapshot tests again for the Table component, because we provided extended props for it.
 The advanced sort interaction is finally complete.

 ### Exercises:

-* use a library like [Font Awesome](https://fontawesome.io/) to indicate the (reverse) sort
-  * it could be an arrow up or arrow down icon next to each Sort header
+* Use a library like [Font Awesome](https://fontawesome.io/) to indicate the (reverse) sort.
+It could be an arrow up or arrow down icon next to each Sort header
-* read more about the [classnames library](https://github.com/JedWatson/classnames)
+* Read more about the [classnames library](https://github.com/JedWatson/classnames)

 {pagebreak}

 You have learned advanced component techniques in React!
 Let's recap the chapter:

-* React
+* **React**
-  * the `ref` attribute to reference DOM elements
+  * The `ref` attribute to reference DOM elements
-  * higher-order components are a common way to build advanced components
+  * Gigher-order components are a common way to build advanced components
-  * implementation of advanced interactions in React
+  * Implementation of advanced interactions in React
-  * conditional classNames with a neat helper library
+  * Conditional classNames with a neat helper library
-* ES6
+* **ES6**
-  * rest destructuring to split up objects and arrays
+  * Rest destructuring to split up objects and arrays

 You can always find the source code in the [official repository](https://github.com/the-road-to-learn-react/hackernews-client/tree/5.5).